CasualYT31/WebWars/README.md

 ### `maps` Folder

 This folder stores all of the binary `.map` files that are loaded by the game when the pack is loaded.
-This folder can have as many sub-folders as the developer desires, however, all `.map` files must be located within this root-level `maps` folder. `.map` files have a consistent format across all map packs, but the values stored within them will hold different means based on the map pack they are within, so you should not expect `.map` files from one pack to be loadable with another.
+This folder can have as many sub-folders as the developer desires, however, all `.map` files must be located within this root-level `maps` folder. `.map` files have a consistent format across all map packs, but the values stored within them will hold different meanings based on the map pack they are within, so you should not expect `.map` files from one pack to be loadable with another.

 ### `public` Folder